 Drexel University has several different scholarship opportunities for graduate students, based on both merit and for students with various associations.
 Most scholarships are awarded when they begin full-time enrollment as a Drexel student.

 Please Note: A student's total financial aid package cannot exceed the University's cost of attendance.
 Awards that make-up a financial aid package include grants, scholarships, loans, work-study, and scholarships from private organizations.
 Drexel reserves the right to adjust financial aid awards and packages at any time to ensure compliance with all institutional, state, and federal regulations.

 The Dean's Scholarship is designed to assist outstanding applicants, and as such, the scholarship does not carry any assigned duties.
 Requirements for the scholarship are as follows:

 - Domestic and international applicants are eligible.

 - Applicants must be seeking full-time study only at the master's level.

-- Applicants may not receive any other form of assistantship or fellowship from Drexel University while they hold a Dean's Fellowship, including teaching, research, and graduate assistantships; Drexel Grad Grant; and any other college-specific aid.
+- Applicants may not receive any other form of assistantship or fellowship from Drexel University while they hold a Dean's Scholarship, including teaching, research, and graduate assistantships; Drexel Grad Grant; and any other college-specific aid.

 Any student who enrolls in a Drexel graduate school program after taking a Kaplan preparation course for the GRE or GMAT will receive tuition credit equal to the amount paid to Kaplan for the preparation course.
 Students who have participated in Kaplan's private tutoring sessions in preparation for the GRE or GMAT within two years of being admitted to Drexel are eligible to receive a tuition credit of up to $1,200.